GeoCode: Interpretable Shape Programs: Introduction

-To demonstrate the effectiveness of our procedural program, we generate a large dataset with a variety of detailed shapes by sweeping over the interpretable parameter space.
-Then, we train a neural network to infer the parameter space representation for a point cloud or a sketch as input.
-Once the input is mapped to the parameter space, and then processed through our program, the resulting shape can be intuitively edited, as seen in Fig.~\ref{fig:teaser}.
-Moreover, we show that shapes can be easily mixed and interpolated using their interpretable parameter representation.
-We also show that our system generalizes to inputs from different distributions than the training set, such as free-form user-created sketches, sketches generated from images in the wild, noisy point cloud data, real-world point cloud scans, and more.
+\rh{ Each program is coupled with a shape recovery network, which learns to infer the program parameters from input point clouds or sketches.
+We leverage the effectiveness of our procedural programs to generate a large dataset for each of the domains by sweeping over their corresponding parameter space.
+We train on our automatically generated datasets, to learn a mapping from the input modality (sketch or point cloud) to the interpretable program parameter space, which in turn yields a structured and easily editable shape. } We show that our system generalizes to inputs from different distributions than the training set, such as free-form user-created sketches, sketches generated from images in the wild, noisy point cloud data, real-world point cloud scans, and more.

-In summary, we propose a technique for representing shapes using an intuitively editable parameter space.
-We build a neural network that learns to map a given point cloud or sketch to the parameter space, and our program translates the parameter representation and produces high-quality mesh outputs by construction.
-The resulting shapes are native to conventional 3D modeling pipelines.
-We compare our approach against existing techniques and find that \ourmethod{} can more accurately infer and recover 3D shapes.
-Another notable advantage of \ourmethod{} is its ability to generate physically-plausible objects, which we demonstrate by dropping samples from above a flat plane in a physics simulation.
-Code and results available: \url{{https://github.com/threedle/GeoCode}}.
+\reva{In summary, we propose a framework to simplify the process of building general part-based procedural programs.
+Our contributions are summarized in three main points: \begin{itemize} \item \textbf{Blender Add-On:} Our main contribution is allowing non-experts to create expressive procedural 3D programs of part-based shapes.
+To allow that, we supply a Blender-based \cite{blender} add-on providing users with custom nodes that follow our design methodology.
+We prove its effectiveness in a user study in which non-expert users built 3D programs for a predefined class (vases) but were also able to build a program for a completely novel class (ceiling lamps) using an illustration that defines the requirements and basic guidance in a timed exercise.
+This demonstrates that the building blocks in GeoCode are modular enough to extend to novel shape domains even by non-experts.

+\item \textbf{Procedural Programs:} We build three domain-specific programs (chairs, vases, and tables) using our procedural modeling methodology, all of which have a large parameter space and offer great variability in the shapes they produce.
+Another expert program (cabinets) was developed for further discussion and the testing of \ourmethod{}'s modularity.

+\item \textbf{Parametric Prediction Network:} We present a system that learns to infer the parameters of the shape program from an input point cloud or sketch.
+Given a shape program, all the network components are automatically adjusted, from dataset generation to inference.
+We compare our network with a competing parametric network and present measurable improvements. \end{itemize} } \rh{As far as we can ascertain, we are the first to develop a bottom-up curve-based framework aimed at editing shapes in a structurally valid manner.
+Given that there are no direct methods for comparison, we compare and evaluate our method to what alternative methods can achieve with their baselines, and demonstrate quantitative and qualitative improvements.}